-The Wide Bay Burnett’s economy has historically been based on agriculture, timber, heavy manufacturing, mining and fishing.
-In recent years, this has been supplemented by growth in horticulture, tourism, aviation, advanced manufacturing, aquaculture, food processing, marine, construction and service industries.
+The Wide Bay–Burnett’s economy has historically been based on agriculture, timber, heavy manufacturing, mining and fishing.
+In recent years this has been supplemented by growth in horticulture, tourism, aviation, advanced manufacturing, aquaculture, food processing, marine, construction and service industries.

-The University of Southern Queensland, CQ University and the University of the Sunshine Coast all have campuses in the region, offering high quality education to local and international students.
 The region is home to iconic Australian businesses such as Bundaberg Rum, Bundaberg Sugar, Wide Bay Australia, Jabiru and Bundaberg Brewed Drinks.

 The Bundaberg regional economy is most reliant on manufacturing (13.3%), agriculture, forestry and fishing (11.6%), retail trade (8.0%), health and community services (7.4%) and education (6.0%).

 Opportunities exist for investment, development and value-adding at the Port of Bundaberg precinct and in the region’s aviation, tourism, health services, professional services, manufacturing, innovation and technology, lifestyle and food-related industries.
 Economic growth could also be leveraged through the region’s physical connection to the development of the Surat Basin’s liquefied natural gas (LNG) and coal production.

 Perennial crops produced in the region include avocado, custard apple, mango, lychee, citrus, passionfruit, macadamia nut, peach, banana, pineapple and nectarine.

-Annual crops include tomato, chilli, capsicum, cherry tomato, zucchini, chinese bitter melon, rockmelon, watermelon, sweet potato, herbs, cucumber, okra, egg fruit, button squash, bean, snow pea, potato, sweet corn and pumpkin.
+Annual crops include tomato, chilli, capsicum, cherry tomato, zucchini, Chinese bitter melon, rockmelon, watermelon, sweet potato, herbs, cucumber, okra, egg fruit, button squash, bean, snow pea, potato, sweet corn and pumpkin.

 Fisheries and aquaculture

-Jabiru Aircraft supply aircraft and aircraft kits, propellers, wheels, brakes and control system components to domestic and international markets.
+Jabiru Aircraft supplies aircraft and aircraft kits, propellers, wheels, brakes and control system components to domestic and international markets.
 Microair Avionics designs and manufactures aircraft radios, intercoms, radar transponders, altitude encoders and other electronic products for the aviation industry.